-1. Reports can be made via the following options:
+Reports can be made via the following options:

-- a.
-In-person or virtual appointments
+1. In-person or virtual appointments

-- i.
-District Title IX Office; Email: [hrttitleix@tccd.edu](mailto:hrttitleix@tccd.edu); Phone: 817-515-5234 - ii.
+1. District Title IX Office; Email: hrttitleix@tccd.edu; Phone: 817-515-5234 2.
 The [Deputy Title IX Coordinator assigned to your specific campus.](#)

-- b.
-Online/Anonymous reporting
+2. Online/Anonymous reporting

-- i.
-Title IX/Sexual Misconduct/Discrimination Reporting Form at [click here](#). - ii.
-Anonymous reports can be made via the Title IX / Sexual Misconduct / Discrimination Reporting Form at [click here](#). - iii.
-Employees who have a duty to report must also inform the Title IX Coordinator and can do so via the Title IX / Sexual Misconduct / Discrimination Reporting Form at [click here](#).
+1. Title IX/Sexual Misconduct/Discrimination Reporting Form - [Click Here](#).
+2. Anonymous reports can be made via the Title IX / Sexual Misconduct / Discrimination Reporting Form - [Click Here](#).

-- c.
-While verbal reports of sexual misconduct will be received and responded to as appropriate considering the wishes of the reporting individual(s) and the circumstances of each case, TCCD strongly recommends reports of Title IX and Sexual Misconduct be submitted in writing.
+3. Employees who have a duty to report must also inform the Title IX Coordinator and can do so via the Title IX / Sexual Misconduct / Discrimination Reporting Form - [Click Here](#).
+3. While verbal reports of sexual misconduct will be received and responded to as appropriate considering the wishes of the reporting individual(s) and the circumstances of each case, TCCD strongly recommends reports of Title IX and Sexual Misconduct be submitted in writing.
 The complaint should identify the parties involved; describe the policy violation, including when and where it occurred; and identify by name or description any witnesses and/or evidence.
 Complaints will be treated as confidentially as practical and shared only on a need-to-know basis.

-- d.
-Confidentiality - Faculty and staff on campus have different reporting responsibilities and different abilities to maintain your confidentiality, depending on their roles at the college.
+4. Confidentiality - Tarrant County College must keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a formal complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the Family Educational Rights and Privacy Act (FERPA) statute, 20 U.S.C.
+1232g, or FERPA regulations, 34 C.F.R.
+Part 99, or as required by law, or to carry out the purposes of 34 C.F.R.
+Part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
+34 C.F.R.
+106.71(a) [DIAA\(LEGAL\)](#).
 When consulting campus resources, victims should be aware of confidentiality and mandatory reporting in order to make informed choices.
 On campus, some individuals may maintain your complete confidentiality, offering options and advice without any obligation to tell anyone, unless you want them to.
 Other individuals are expressly there to report crimes and policy violations and will take action when you report your victimization to them.
 If you desire that details an incident be kept confidential, you should speak with an on-campus counselor or off-campus rape crisis resources, who will maintain confidentiality.
 Campus counselors are available to help free of charge.
 In addition, you may speak to off-campus members of the clergy and chaplains, who will also keep reports confidential.
 Counselors and health care providers are not designated by TCC as Campus Security Authorities and therefore, are not required to report crime statistics for Clery Act purposes.
 They are also not considered "responsible employees" for the purposes of Title IX and are not required to report incidents of sexual misconduct to the Title IX Coordinator.

-e.
-Timely Reporting - Although, reports can be submitted at any time, reports of prohibited conduct shall be made as soon as possible after the alleged act or knowledge of the alleged act.
+5. Timely Reporting - Although, reports can be submitted at any time, reports of prohibited conduct shall be made promptly after the alleged act or knowledge of the alleged act.
 Failure to immediately report may impair the College's ability to investigate and address the prohibited conduct.